Kotelnikov Institute of Radioengineering and Electronics of Russian Academy of Sciences

 • the full text of the article (in Russian, English or both languages) should be structured into sections: introduction (relevance, statement of the problem), the main content of the work, divided into numbered parts, conclusion, thanks (funding).
 You can use media files.
 In this case, they are sent separately, and the place where they should be used is indicated in the text of the article;

-• 2 bibliographic lists:
+• bibliographic list:

 • the name of the section in which the article can be placed;